VasukipriyaKN/Chatter-1/README.md

 0. Chat anonymously with your 😜 without getting caught by 😜.
 1. You can see who is typing.
 2. It won't store any messages except on your browser.
 So if your refresh browser, gets deleted.
+3. You - What about privacy?
+   Me - Seriouly!...

 Enjoy 😜